andro-galexy/swap-repo/README.md

 *NOTE:here note the above command / the java application must be run after the kernel modules inserted...*

-##After the application deployed the user can change or apply password to every individual partition of the system this can be done by using the following command...
-##Common Usage for the command is:

-    sudo make mounter -n <partition> -p <password>

 ##For removing Kernel modules...##